-Clinical research indicates that individuals who receive treatment are less likely to transmit the virus because of a suppressed viral load.
-This may be modeled with a relationship between treatment coverage and the transmission rate, $\beta=g(k)$ .
-Then, in addition to changing the expectations of welfare in the infected state, treatment coverage will affect risk behavior through the likelihood of becoming infected.
+Clinical research indicates that individuals who receive treatment are less likely to transmit the virus because of a suppressed viral load (Cohen et al., 2011).
+This may be modeled with a relationship between treatment coverage and the transmission rate, $\beta$ =g(k).
+Then, treatment coverage affects both dimensions of risk: the likelihood of becoming infected and the expected welfare in the infected state.

 As more individuals receive treatment, the transmission rate decreases, g'(k)<0.
-If a new infection occurs with probability $\rho$ when a susceptible individual chooses expose and matches with an infected individual, then $\beta = E(\rho)$ .
+If a new infection occurs with probability $\rho$ when a susceptible individual chooses expose and matches with an infected individual, then $\beta=E(\rho)$ .
 For illustrative purposes, assume that $\rho$ has a binary relationship with treatment: